Guide to Intellectual Property Policy

 Intellectual property is defined as any of various products of the intellect that have commercial value, including copyrighted property such as literary or artistic works ideational property, such as patents, business methods, and industrial processes; or the set of rights protecting such works and property from unlawful infringement.

 This guide will aid in reviewing the MedStar Intellectual Property policy and provide additional educational information not generally included in a corporate policy.
-Please contact MedStar Inventor Services ([email protected]) for questions or clarification regarding this policy.
+Please contact MedStar Inventor Services (i[email protected]) for questions or clarification regarding this policy.

 The following guidelines are organized according to the articles and sections of the IP Policy.
 Please read the Policy articles first (MedStar's IP Policy), then the guide’s explanation.

 There is an extraordinary amount of intellectual capital within MedStar Health and MedStar encourages and rewards creativity and innovation.
 This Intellectual Property (IP) policy defines how MedStar will transform ideas and inventions into commercial products that benefit patients, and how the rewards will be shared with the inventors.
 Success at this venture will enhance the ability of MedStar to attract the best and brightest minds.

 This one’s pretty self-explanatory.